UCL/research-computing-with-cpp/07performance/sec01Complexity.md

 ## The Complexity of a Problem: Matrix Multiplication

  As well as analysing the performance of a specific algorithm, one can look at the inherent complexity of a problem itself: with what asymptotic behaviour is it _possible_ to solve a problem?
-When discussing the instrinsic complexity of a problem, the complexity of best solution we have provides an upper bound since we know we can do it _at least that well_, although we don't know if we could do better.
+When discussing the intrinsic complexity of a problem, the complexity of best solution we have provides an upper bound since we know we can do it _at least that well_, although we don't know if we could do better.
 Getting more precise knowledge of the inherent complexity of many problems is an active area of research.
 (And if you can solve the $P=NP$ problem [you get $1,000,000!](https://en.wikipedia.org/wiki/Millennium_Prize_Problems))

  Let's take as an example the problem of matrix multiplication, an extremely common operation in scientific computing.
 What is the complexity of matrix multiplication?
 What algorithms are available to us and how do they get used in practice?